21 Sales Closing Techniques to Seal the Deal

 Find a success story of a business of a similar size and industry with a relevant issue.
 And discuss how your product or service resolved it.
 Then let them know you believe you can help them achieve the same results.

-It’s a great sales closing technique for prospects on the fence about making a purchase.
+It’s most effective sales closing techniques for prospects on the fence about making a purchase and a must-have for any sales pitch or sales presentation.

 A rusty sales pipeline is slow and unproductive.
 By juicing it up with the right sales closing strategies, you can improve performance and generate more sales.
 Use this list of sales techniques to come up with campaigns to test.
 Keep track of which methods work and for which prospects.
 You may find a pattern tying specific tactics to certain situations, industries, and groups.